A search for concentric rings with unusual variance in the 7-year WMAP temperature maps using a fast convolution approach: Acknowledgments

 \section{Acknowledgments}

 We acknowledge use of CAMB \citep{camb} and the HEALPix software \citep{gorski:2005} analysis package for deriving the results in this paper.
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA).
 Support for LAMBDA is provided by the NASA Office of Space Science.
+This research was supported by the Agence Nationale de la Recherche (ANR-08-CEXC-0002-01).

 \begin{appendix}